Optimization

 How long does it take to see AEO results?

 Quick wins, like schema implementation and content restructuring, can produce measurable shifts within a few weeks.
-Broader gains in competitive markets typically take three to six months to develop as content clusters get built, trust signals accumulate, and AI platforms start consistently citing your content.
+Initial citations for firms implementing systematic AEO typically appear within 90 to 120 days.
+Broader gains in competitive markets develop over six months or more as content clusters get built, trust signals accumulate, and AI platforms start consistently citing your content across the full fan-out surface of your practice areas.

 How does CLM measure AEO performance?